Miss USA

 Miss USA is an American beauty pageant that has been held annually since 1952 to select the entrant from United States in the Miss Universe pageant.
-The Miss Universe Organization operated both pageants, as well as Miss Teen USA, until 2020, when the organization announced it was licensing operation of the Miss USA and Miss Teen USA pageants to Crystle Stewart, Miss USA for 2008.
+The Miss Universe Organization operated both pageants, as well as Miss Teen USA, until 2020.
+In 2020, the organization announced it was licensing operation of the Miss USA and Miss Teen USA pageants to Crystle Stewart, who was the Miss USA winner in 2008.
+In October 2022, Stewart was suspended, and the rights to the pageants were returned to the Miss Universe Organization.
+The pageants are now operated by Thom Brodeur.

 The pageant was owned by Donald Trump from 1996 to 2015 and was previously broadcast on NBC.
 In September 2015, WME/IMG purchased the pageant from Trump.
 In 2020, for the first time, the FYI network broadcast the competition.
-In October 2022, JKN Global Group acquired the pageant from WME/IMG.
+In October 2022, JKN Global Group acquired the pageant along with the Miss Universe Organization itself from WME/IMG.

-The current Miss USA is Morgan Romano of North Carolina, who was crowned on January 27, 2023, at Gogue Performing Arts Center in Auburn, Alabama during the Miss Alabama USA 2023 preliminary competition.
-She took over the title from R'Bonney Gabriel after winning the Miss Universe 2022 pageant.
+The current reigning Miss USA is Audrey Eckert of Nebraska, who won the title on October 24, 2025, at the Grand Sierra Resort in Reno, Nevada.

 History

 The Miss USA pageant was conceived in 1950 when Yolande Betbeze, winner of the Miss America pageant, refused to pose for publicity pictures while wearing a swimsuit.
 Pageant sponsor Catalina decided to pull their sponsorship of the pageant and create their own competition.
-Other owners have included a subsidiary of Gulf+Western Industries, ITT Corporation, and Donald Trump.
+Other owners have included a subsidiary of Gulf+Western Industries, Procter & Gamble under division of Madison Square Productions and Donald Trump.

-The first Miss USA and Miss Universe pageants were held concurrently in Long Beach, California in 1952; the first Miss USA winner was Miss New York USA Jackie Loughery.
+The first Miss USA and Miss Universe pageants were held concurrently in Long Beach, California, in 1952; the first Miss USA winner was Miss New York USA Jackie Loughery.
 There were 30 delegates in the first year of competition.
 Many states did not compete every year during the first two decades of the pageant's history.
 Since the 1970s, each state and the District of Columbia have sent a delegate each year.
 Alaska first competed in 1959 and Hawaii in 1960.
 Both had competed at Miss Universe until this time.

-The pageant aired on CBS from 1963 until 2002, and for many years was known for having a CBS game show host as pageant host.
-John Charles Daly hosted the show from 1963 to 1966, Bob Barker from 1967 (he was not a regular for the CBS network until 1972 when he became the host of The Price Is Right which he hosted until 2007) until 1987 (at which point Barker, a lifelong vegan, quit in a dispute over fur coats), Alan Thicke in 1988, Dick Clark from 1989 to 1993, and Bob Goen from 1994 to 1996.
+The pageant aired on CBS from 1963 until 2002 and for many years was known for having a CBS game show host as pageant host.
 The show's highest ratings were in the early 1980s when it regularly topped the Nielsen ratings.
 Viewership dropped sharply from the 1990s to the 2000s, from an estimated viewership of 20 million to an average of 7 million from 2000 to 2001.
-In 2002, owner Donald Trump brokered a new deal with NBC, giving them half-ownership of the Miss USA, Miss Universe, and Miss Teen USA and moving them to NBC on an initial five-year contract.
-The pageants were first shown on NBC in 2003.
+In 2002, then-owner Donald Trump brokered a deal with NBC, giving it half-ownership of the Miss USA, Miss Universe, and Miss Teen USA pageants and moving them to the network on an initial five-year contract.
+The pageant first aired on NBC in 2003.